smiosoft/assets/src/project-title/README.md

 # Project Title Template

-This template is saved as `.xcf` format, which is native to [GIMP](https://www.gimp.org/) image editing software.
+This template is saved as `.fig` format, which is native to [Figma](https://www.figma.com/), a browser-based UI and UX design application.

 ## Showcase